Decoration Contact us

 Remember, January is a boom month for employers and employees, which means employers have access to the largest pool of talent of the year, too.
 As jobs land in the jobsphere, so do jobseekers.

-According to data presented last year, February runs second to January’s boom market, with two-thirds of the previous month’s job advertisement figures.
+According to SEEK data presented last year, February runs second to January’s boom market, with two-thirds of the previous month’s job advertisement figures.
 Then, March sits right on the annual average before the traditional dip in April that is known to result from the holiday period.
 Figures then generally sit below the mean level until the new financial year, experiencing growth again from July once company budgets are freshly pumped full again.

 So jobseekers need to get moving.